xiaolaba/esp-idf/README.md

 ```

 this is screen shot of job done.
 ![esp-idf4.3_ubuntu_20.04_howto.JPG](esp-idf4.3_ubuntu_20.04_howto.JPG)

 .
 the esp-idf version 4.3-dev
 ![esp-idf4.3_ubuntu_20.04_howto_v.JPG](esp-idf4.3_ubuntu_20.04_howto_v.JPG)

+following may skipped as some outdated info or incompletion, unless you want more detail
 ______________________________